mohamedyousuf1/Data_ML_test/README.md

 ## Models
 The models used in this code are:

-1. Logistic Regression: This model uses the LogisticRegression class from scikit-learn.
+1. **Logistic Regression**: This model uses the LogisticRegression class from scikit-learn.
 It is trained with different values of the regularization parameter C.

-2. Decision Tree: This model uses the DecisionTreeClassifier class from scikit-learn.
+2. **Decision Tree**: This model uses the DecisionTreeClassifier class from scikit-learn.
 It is trained with different values of the maximum depth parameter.

-3. Random Forest: This model uses the RandomForestClassifier class from scikit-learn.
+3. **Random Forest**: This model uses the RandomForestClassifier class from scikit-learn.
 It is trained with different values of the number of estimators parameter.

-4. Support Vector Machine: This model uses the SVC class from scikit-learn.
+4. **Support Vector Machine**: This model uses the SVC class from scikit-learn.
 It is trained with different values of the regularization parameter C and the kernel parameter.

-5. k-Nearest Neighbors: This model uses the KNeighborsClassifier class from scikit-learn.
+5. **k-Nearest Neighbors**: This model uses the KNeighborsClassifier class from scikit-learn.
 It is trained with different values of the number of neighbors parameter.

-6. Naive Bayes: This model uses the GaussianNB class from scikit-learn.
+6. **Naive Bayes**: This model uses the GaussianNB class from scikit-learn.
 It does not have any hyperparameters.

-7. Gradient Boosting: This model uses the GradientBoostingClassifier class from scikit-learn.
+7. **Gradient Boosting**: This model uses the GradientBoostingClassifier class from scikit-learn.
 It is trained with different values of the number of estimators parameter.

-8. XGBoost: This model uses the XGBClassifier class from the XGBoost library.
+8. **XGBoost**: This model uses the XGBClassifier class from the XGBoost library.
 It is trained with different values of the number of estimators parameter.

-9. LightGBM: This model uses the LGBMClassifier class from the LightGBM library.
+9. **LightGBM**: This model uses the LGBMClassifier class from the LightGBM library.
 It is trained with different values of the number of estimators parameter.

-Additionally, there is a neural network model implemented using Keras.
+Additionally, there is a **neural network model** implemented using Keras.
 It consists of two dense layers with ReLU activation and a sigmoid output layer.
 The model is trained using the Adam optimizer and binary cross-entropy loss.

-The results for each model, including the best parameters, accuracy, precision, recall, F1 score, and confusion matrix, are printed in the code.
+## Data
+The data used in this code is the heart disease dataset from the UCI Machine Learning Repository.
+It contains 303 samples with 14 features each.
+The goal is to predict the presence of heart disease based on the features.

 ## Results